-- charges related to the depreciation of the historical cost of our fleet (or the revalued amount), less the estimated residual value of our vessels, calculated on a straight-line basis over their useful life, which was estimated to be between 25 and 30 years; and - charges related to the amortization of capitalized drydocking expenditures relating to our fleet over the period between drydockings.
+- charges related to the depreciation of the historical cost of our fleet (or the revalued amount), less the estimated residual value of our vessels, calculated on a straight-line basis over their useful life, which was estimated to be 25 years with effect from January 1, 2022 (previously their useful life was estimated to be between 25 and 30 years); and - charges related to the amortization of capitalized drydocking expenditures relating to our fleet over the period between drydockings.

 General and Administrative Costs.
-General and administrative costs principally consist of the costs incurred in operating our London and Copenhagen representative offices, which manage our chartering, operations, accounting and administrative functions and oversees the technical management of our other vessels; our Gdynia representative office, which manages our in-house technical management; our New York representative office; our advisors' services, including ongoing internal and external audit costs, taxation, legal and corporate services; and certain costs and expenses attributable to our board of directors.
-Please read "Item 4-Information on the Company-Business Overview-Commercial Management of the Fleet."
+General and administrative costs principally consist of the costs incurred in operating our London, Copenhagen, Gdynia, Houston and Manila offices, which manage our chartering, operations, technical management, accounting and administrative functions; our advisors' services, including ongoing internal and external audit costs, taxation, legal and corporate services; and certain costs and expenses attributable to our board of directors.
+Please read "Item 4- Information on the Company-Business Overview-Commercial Management of the Fleet."
 We incur additional expenses as a result of being a publicly-traded corporation, including costs associated with maintaining internal controls, quarterly and annual reports to shareholders and SEC filings, investor relations and NYSE annual listing fees.
 We may also grant equity compensation that would result in an expense to us.
-Please read "Item 6-Directors, Senior Management and Employees-Compensation-Equity Compensation Plans-2013 Long-Term Incentive Plan."
+Please read "Item 6-Directors, Senior Management and Employees-Compensation-Equity Compensation Plans-2013 Long-Term Incentive Plan and equity Compensation Plans-2023 Long-Term Incentive Plan."